 - Using everyday anecdotes that lots of people can relate to will communicate to the audience that you are warm and approachable.

-- Do not be afraid to use humour when telling stories.
+- Do not be afraid to use humor when telling stories.

 - Be willing to take a few risks.